-Cricket legend and Rajya Sabha MP Sachin Tendulkar has written to the CM, asking him to address the many problems related to toll gates, saying they take a “physical and mental toll on citizens who travel in and out of the city”
+Cricket legend and Rajya Sabha MP Sachin Tendulkar has written to the CM, asking him to address the many problems related to toll gates, saying they take a "physical and mental toll on citizens"

 In his 24-year-long international cricket career, Sachin Tendulkar thrived on his drives that pierced the field on both sides of the wicket.
 Now, in his post-playing years, the 41-year-old legend wants to ensure that your drive becomes hassle-free.

 Sachin Tendulkar was spotted stuck in a long queue at the Kharghar toll naka while on his way to Lonavla around two weeks ago